 We see more dragons along the narrow path, most don’t allow us to get close, scampering off across massive fields of long grass like massive overgrown children’s plastic toy animals.

 The landscape is fitting for this creature.
 It looks like nowhere else on earth.
-Tall spindly Lontar pines are the only tree that grow in this desert landscape, combined with the long brown grass, it feels like we’re on safari in Africa.
+Tall spindly Lontar pines are the only tree that grows in this desert landscape, combined with the long brown grass, it feels like we’re on safari in Africa.
 We climb a tall hill and rest.

 Ahead of us is the most stunning vista I’ve ever seen.